 What would it mean for your organisation if your employees were clear-headed, confident and contented, whatever they were up against?

 What if they knew, beyond any doubt, that they could bring their most resourceful, creative self to each and every situation at work?

-Over the last two years I have helped more than 175 staff-members struggling with anxiety and overwhelm in the workplace, on the edge of burnout, to turn their lives around completely and find long-lasting peace of mind and fulfilment, on my 6-week Programme: “Reconnect to Innate Resilience”.
+Over the last few years I have helped hundreds of staff-members struggling with stress and overwhelm in the workplace, some on the edge of burnout, to turn their lives around completely and find long-lasting peace of mind and fulfilment, on my 6-week Programme: “Reconnect to Innate Resilience”.

 Get in touch to outline your requirements & discuss how the Reconnect Programme can support YOUR staff

 “The course helps you to realise that you have inner peace and strength already, and you don't need to put work in to ‘find’ these qualities, or follow a programme to learn a sense of well- being.
 The insights on the course help you in all areas of your life, not just your job role.”